By foot or bike

 There are good Park and Ride facilities provided by the Tram.

 The on-street parking outside the Meeting House on Clarendon Street is in Pay and Display Tariff Zone 1, every day including Sundays, from 8am to 8pm.
 Peel Street and nearby roads are in the cheaper Zone 3.
-No change is available, but you can pay phone or online.
+No change is available, but you can pay by phone or online.
 More details on charges are available on the Nottingham City Council website.

 Warning: Traffic wardens are very active, even on Sundays, and will give tickets for cars parked not in designated parking places; or without a valid displayed parking receipt; or parking in disabled areas without displaying a ‘disabled’ badge.
 Also, many ‘Residents Only’ spaces throughout Nottingham have had their restriction extended to include Sundays.

 There are multi-story car parks nearby: they are expensive – typically £2.80 for the first 2 hours and £1.50/hour after that.

 We have made every effort to ensure these details are correct, but please let us know if there are any errors or omissions.